buildingSMART/BCF-XML/Documentation/README.md

 ### Comment
 The markup file can contain comments related to the topic.
 Their purpose is to record discussion between different parties related to the topic.
-Comment has also the Guid attribute for identifying it uniquely.
+Each Comment has a Guid attribute for identifying it uniquely.
+A comment can reference a viewpoint to support the discussion.
+At least one of Viewpoint and/or Comment (text) must be provided.
 In addition, it has the following nodes:

 Element | Optional | Description |
 :-----------|:------------|:------------
 Date | No | Date of the comment
 Author |No | Comment author
-Comment | No | The comment text
-Viewpoint | Yes | Back reference to the viewpoint GUID.
+Comment | Yes, if Viewpoint exists | The comment text, must not be empty if provided Viewpoint | Yes, if Comment exists | Back reference to the viewpoint GUID.
 ModifiedDate | Yes | The date when comment was modified ModifiedAuthor | Yes | The author who modified the comment